ld32/SmartSlurm/README.md

 ### How about multiple inputs?

     Yes.
 You can have -I "input1.txt input2.txt".

+### What is the logic to estimate memory and time?

+    1 Check if job is done before
+      If yes, ask user wheather to re-run the job
+        If yes, check if there is input for this job?

+          If yes: check if there are formulas to estimate memory/time

+            If yes: check if the input size is larger than all previous jobs and formular is older than 20 minutes

+              If yes: re-calculate formula.

+                If successful, estimate memory/time and submit job

+                  Otherwise, use default memory/time and submit job

+                Otherwise: estimate memory/time and submit job

+              Otherwise: stimate memory/time and submit job

+            Otherwise: order previous jobs according memory/time, use top 10 value for new job's memory/time

+          Otherwise:  calculate formula, estimate memory/time and submit job

+        Otherwise, don't re-run this job

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)